Admitted Students Checklist

 Description: International students whose visas will be sponsored by Brandeis must complete the VIDOF (Visa Information / Declaration of Finances) form in order for our International Students and Scholars Office (ISSO) to issue a Form I-20 or Form DS-2019 Certificate of Eligibility.
 One of these forms will be required for the visa interview.
 For specific and detailed questions about immigration and your specific visa (including J-1 holders), please contact the ISSO at email@example.com.

-When: GSAS will contact incoming summer and fall international students (who have confirmed their intention to enroll and have made a required tuition deposit, if applicable) as soon as estimated tuition and cost of living figures have been determined for the upcoming academic year.
-These figures are often confirmed in late March/early April.
-If you are offered admission after April, or will be beginning your studies in the spring semester, you will receive this information shortly after confirming your intention to enroll and paying any applicable tuition deposit.
+When: GSAS will contact incoming summer and fall international students (who have confirmed their intention to enroll and have made a required tuition deposit, if applicable) after March 15 to begin the process.
+If you are offered admission after March 15, you will receive this information shortly after confirming your intention to enroll and paying any applicable tuition deposit.
+If you will be beginning your studies in the spring semester, GSAS will contact you after October 15 to begin the process.

 Upon Arriving on Campus